 Steve Richey is senior counsel at Thompson Hine LLP where he practices as a full-time mediator.
 The first 20 years of his career were spent as a preschool and elementary teacher.
 He was among a core group of five individuals who started Children’s Meeting House Montessori in the early 1970s.
 He taught there from 1974 until his graduation from law school in 1993.

-Although his career path changed, his “heart remains in early childhood,” says Freytag.
+Although his career path changed, his “heart remains in early childhood,” says Vanessa Freytag, 4C for Children’s president/CEO.
 “Steve continues to advocate for early childhood education and for our community’s child care providers through his work and his volunteer time,” Freytag says.

 For instance, he recently helped a community child care provider through a legal situation that, left unresolved, would have meant the provider could no longer work in the early childhood field.
 Through his pro bono efforts and expertise in the area of labor and employment the situation was resolved and she is now able to work in the field.

 As a result of his efforts, systemic changes have been made in how local agencies support early childhood providers in our community.

 He’s been a member of the 4C for Children Board of Trustees since 2013 and has helped further 4C’s work and advocate for quality early childhood education in “a million ways” over the years.

 “He’s an invaluable member of our board and knows firsthand the critical link between children receiving quality education in their early years and having success for later in life.
 His commitment to furthering this opportunity for all children in our community is inspiring and one of the many reasons we are thrilled to honor him with this award.”